 Best Mac Webcams With Built-In MicrophoneFor casual audio (and video) recording, a webcam with a built-in mic is a great, dual-purpose solution for desktop Macintosh computers like the Mac mini or Mac Pro towers.
 These two Apple desktop models do not include a built-in microphone -- nor an iSight webcam unless you purchased it with an Apple Cinema Display.

-Most - but not all - Mac compatible external webcams include an internal mic.
-In general, midrange to high-end web cameras tend to have correspondingly higher quality microphone elements inside.
-Cheap import webcams and low-end models selling for $25 or less can have more hollow-sounding 'iffy' audio quality, and deliver sub-par image quality as well.
+Most - but not all - Mac compatible external USB webcams include an internal mic.
+In general, midrange to high-end web cameras and video conferencing systems tend to have correspondingly higher quality microphone elements inside.
+Cheap import webcams and low-end models selling for $30 or less can have more hollow-sounding 'iffy' audio quality, and deliver sub-par image quality as well.
 It's worth paying up a bit to get good microphone frequency response and low-noise audio - plus a sharp video image as well.